 Additionally, all healthcare staff have a duty of confidentiality in respect of all identifiable patient information and thus careful guidelines which are issued by bodies such as the British Medical Association and the General Medical Council should be adhered to, in addition to the normal data privacy regulations referred to above.

-The Health Insurance Portability and Accountability Act of 1996 ("HIPAA") is the prevailing federal law governing the use and disclosure of personal health information; however, this law applies only to individuals and entities meeting the definition of a "covered entity" or a "business associate" of a covered entity, leaving a substantial amount of personal health information not subject to HIPAA.
+HIPAA is the prevailing federal law governing the use and disclosure of personal health information; however, this law applies only to individuals and entities meeting the definition of a "covered entity" or a "business associate" of a covered entity, leaving a substantial amount of personal health information not subject to HIPAA.
+There are also state-specific laws that may impact telehealth services as it pertains to more sensitive information (e.g., mental health, HIV/AIDS/STI diagnosis and treatment, and substance use disorders).

-The Department of Health and Human Services ("HHS") Office for Civil Rights ("OCR"), the federal agency charged with authority and enforcement over HIPAA, issued a Notice of Enforcement Discretion stating that it would not seek to impose penalties on providers for noncompliance with the regulatory requirements under HIPAA in connection with the good faith provision of telehealth during the COVID-19 nationwide public health emergency.
+The Department of Health and Human Services ("HHS") Office for Civil Rights ("OCR"), the federal agency charged with authority and enforcement over HIPAA, issued a Notice of Enforcement Discretion stating that it would not seek to impose penalties on providers for noncompliance with the regulatory requirements under HIPAA in connection with the good faith provision of telehealth during the PHE.
 In particular, OCR expressly permitted the use of "any non-public facing remote communication product that is available to communicate with patients", including Apple FaceTime, Google Hangouts, or Skype.
-However, the OCR released FAQs to help guide providers in adopting these technologies, including encouraging providers to notify patients that the use of these technologies potentially introduce privacy risks.
+At the same time, the associated FAQs released by OCR to help guide providers in adopting these technologies encouraged providers to notify patients that the use of these technologies potentially introduce privacy risks.

-Zimbabwean data and privacy laws are currently under development.
-The various data and privacy laws are still tabled in parliament and have not yet been promulgated into laws and statutes.
-However, the Constitution of the Republic of Zimbabwe provides its citizens with the right to privacy and this right, at times, is construed to also cover an individual’s medical information.
-As such, depending on the specific case, that law is usually widely interpreted to cover telehealth services as these address an individual’s medical conditions.
+In addition, the Constitution of the Republic of Zimbabwe provides its citizens with the right to privacy and this right, at times, is construed to also cover an individual’s medical information.

 Is the use of telehealth permitted?